OsaidHamza7/ENCS4370-COMPUTER-ARCHITECTURE/README.md

 Contributions to this project are welcome!
 If you encounter any issues or have suggestions for improvements, please submit a pull request or open an issue on the project repository.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to modify, distribute, and use the code for both commercial and non-commercial purposes.
-However, please note that the project is provided "as is," without any warranty.

 ## Acknowledgments